-Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course it is a natural part of healing.
+Inflammation is the body’s natural way of reacting to irritation, injury, or infection, and of course, it is a natural part of healing.

 However, having a persistent or chronic inflammation could make you vulnerable to myriads of serious health conditions, including body pain, fatigue, mood disorders, gastrointestinal complications, weight gain, heart disease, stroke, etc.

-On the other hand, multiple studies reveal that following an anti-inflammatory diet is one of the best and most effective ways to counter some of the chronic inflammation triggered by unhealthy lifestyle.
+On the other hand, multiple studies reveal that following an anti-inflammatory diet is one of the best and most effective ways to counter some of the chronic inflammation triggered by an unhealthy lifestyle.

 Below are some science-backed anti-inflammatory foods you may want to consider: